facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

   </TabItem>
 </Tabs>

 3. Enable Hermes V1 for iOS by installing pods with `RCT_HERMES_V1_ENABLED=1` environment variable.
-Keep in mind that Hermes V1 is not compatible with the precompiled React Native builds, so make sure you don’t use the `RCT_USE_PREBUILT_RNCORE` flag when installing pods:

 ```sh
 RCT_HERMES_V1_ENABLED=1 bundle exec pod install
 ```

+Keep in mind that Hermes V1 is not compatible with the precompiled React Native builds, so make sure you don’t use the `RCT_USE_PREBUILT_RNCORE` flag when installing pods.

 4. To verify whether the app is running Hermes V1, you could run the following in your JavaScript code or DevTools console: